Site icon ThinkEduca

 Value Chain Management isn’t just about moving products from point A to B.

 It’s about strategically aligning every part of your business to deliver the best possible value to your customers.
-And Remember this: Value Chain = Strategic Edge, Value Stream = Flow of Processes, Value Stream Mapping = Clarity, Porter’s Value Chain = Framework, Supply Chain = Operational Backbone.
+And remember this:

 Exit mobile version